Dr Stephen D.P. Fielden PhD, MChem

 Stephen Fielden qualified with a MChem in Chemistry from the University of Oxford in 2015.
 During this time he held a Scholarship at Hertford College.
 He then undertook his PhD in the group of Prof. David Leigh FRS at the University of Manchester, graduating in 2019.
 He was awarded the 2019 Thesis Prize from the RSC MASC group.
 The focus of his PhD research was the development of new artificial molecular machinery, such as motors and pumps, as well as the synthesis of rotaxanes, catenanes and knots.

 After a short period as a postdoctoral research associate in Prof. Leigh’s group, Stephen moved in 2021 to Prof. Rachel O’Reilly’s group at the University of Birmingham, a world leader in polymer nanotechnology research.
-Stephen was subsequently awarded a Leverhulme Early Career Fellowship, that will allow him to continue his research into functional polymer nanotechnology whilst working towards research independence.
+Stephen subsequently held a Leverhulme Early Career Fellowship from 2021 to 2025 that allowed him to continue his research into functional polymer nanotechnology whilst working towards research independence.
+Stephen was then awarded a Royal Society Dorothy Hodgkin Fellowship in 2025 to establish his own research group at Birmingham.

 Postgraduate supervision